 Because I need control, I get into the habit of putting so much pressure on myself throughout my relationships to make things perfect.
 I put so much effort into making things work and always ensuring the other person is happy, that I forget to make sure I am happy.
 I give and give in my mission to perfect, so much so that when the relationship ends, I have nothing left — I’m hollow.

-I didn’t recognize this pattern, though, until my last pseudo-relationship ended.
+I didn’t recognise this pattern, though, until my last pseudo-relationship ended.
 I had been seeing someone regularly, and we had been in near-constant communication for over a month and a half.
 He had stayed over at my apartment, something I consider very personal, and I started to let my guard down around him.
 For me and my anxiety, that meant investing in him — and subsequently trying to maintain control over the situation to protect my investment.

 Maintaining total control isn’t possible in any relationship, and certainly not in this one, which became clear when he told me that he had been on a date with someone else.
 We weren’t exclusive, but it sucked.
 I had done everything “right” — I’d tried everything to make him like me, to make him happy, and yet, the situation was utterly and completely out of my control.
 I could feel the deep, dark vortex of depression bubbling up in my throat and nestling into a familiar corner of my brain.